- Home

 Withdrawal or dismissal prior to the program's commencement

-Even if you have not yet paid the full program balance and do not attend the program, you will be responsible for paying any unrecoverable program costs.
-Therefore, in the case of voluntary withdrawals, it is in your best interest to notify GLO or GESI immediately upon making a decision to withdraw in order to minimize unrecoverable expenses made on your behalf.
+Even if you have not yet paid the full program balance and do not attend the program, you will be responsible for paying any withdrawal fees.
+Therefore, in the case of voluntary withdrawals, it is in your best interest to notify GLO or GESI immediately upon making a decision to withdraw in order to minimize financial consequences.

 Withdrawal or dismissal after the program's commencement

-- If you are dismissed from the program due to conduct, academic, legal, or other related issues, no refunds will be given.
+2. If you are withdrawn or dismissed from the program due to conduct, academic, legal, or other related issues, no refunds will be issued.

-- You are responsible for all expenses related to your early return from the program and may not be eligible to receive any academic credit from the program.
+3. You are responsible for all expenses related to your early return from the program and may not be eligible to receive any academic credit depending on the timing of your withdrawal.

 Cancellation of a Northwestern program